-The module is assessed by a 2000 word essay submitted during the autumn term and a 4000 word essay submitted in the spring assessment break.
+The module is assessed by a 2000 word essay submitted during the autumn term (30%) and a 4000 word essay (70%) submitted in the spring assessment break.
 Exact dates and times will be on Sussex Direct.
+We normally try to get marks and feedback back in three weeks (not including bank holidays and closure days).

 You can use essay titles from this module document.
-If you want to make up a different title you are welcome to but check it with me first.
-Before writing an essay discuss your idea and plan with me.
+If you want to make up a different title you're welcome to but check it with me first.
+Before writing an essay you should discuss your idea and plan with me.
+There are essay writing resources posted on Canvas.
+Do make sure you read through them.